 It is important that everyone understands and agrees to the same definition for each of the labels on the radar before you begin.

 Each team member can then add their responses to the spokes on the radar.
 For each spoke, a team member will indicate how they feel about the idea or issue listed on a scale of 1-5 (1 being the lowest rating and 5 being the highest).

 When conducting a Team Radar retrospective, it is important to choose your tools wisely.
 Flip charts and markers are okay for drawing a team radar, but an online retrospective tool (like Retrium!) not only benefits remote teams but also allows team members' feedback to be submitted anonymously.
 This anonymity promotes psychological safety and prevents groupthink (win-win! 🏆).
 By preventing groupthink, you get a better chance of receiving honest answers that don't just lead to a regression to the mean, which can be common when responses are drawn one at a time.

 And unless you love spending time in meetings doing math, find a powerful tool (ahem, we know a great one 😉) that takes care of all the data analysis.
 This automatic analysis will save the facilitator time, and allow the team to focus on the larger issues and opportunities for improvement.

-Once everyone has shared their feedback, you can move on to the analysis phase and see the results.
+Once everyone has shared their feedback, the team moves on to the analysis phase to see and discuss the results.